cedekpoole/react-behind-the-scenes/README.md

 - **Instances**: Physical manifestations of components with their own state and props.
 - **React Elements**: Created when JSX is converted into React.createElement() calls.
 These elements are used to build the virtual DOM.
 - **DOM elements**: The actual HTML elements rendered in the browser.

+## Section 3: How Rendering Works

+How are components displayed on the screen?
+How does React know when to update the UI?
+In React, rendering is NOT updating the DOM, it only updates the virtual DOM.
+React then compares the virtual DOM with the actual DOM to determine what has changed and updates only the changed parts.

+### Overview

+- **Initial Render**: React renders the UI for the first time.
+- **Re-render**: React updates the UI when the state or props of a component change.
+- **Virtual DOM**: React uses a virtual DOM to optimize rendering.
+- **Diffing Algorithm**: React compares the virtual DOM with the actual DOM to determine what has changed.